-OVC expects to make an unspecified number of awards from \$25,000 to \$250,000, for an estimated total of \$1,500,000 for a 12-36 month performance period, beginning on October 1, 2017.
+OVC expects to make up to two awards of up to \$500,000 each, with an estimated total amount awarded of up to \$1,000,000.
+OVC expects to make awards for a 15-month period of performance, to begin on October 1, 2017.

 OVC may, in certain cases, provide additional funding in future years to awards made under this solicitation, through supplemental awards.
-In making decisions regarding supplemental awards, OJP will consider, among other factors, the availability of appropriations, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports) and the progress of the work funded under the award.
+OVC anticipates funding the full implementation of this program over the span of 6 years-Phase 1: Planning (15 months) and Phase 2: Implementation (5 years).
+In making decisions regarding supplemental awards, OJP will consider, among other factors, the availability of appropriations, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.

-All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
+All awards are subject to the availability of appropriated funds, and to any modifications or additional requirements that may be imposed by law.

-Type of Award2
+Type of Award